Who We Are

 The California Kelp Forest Monitoring Consortium is a collaborative network of four research institutions dedicated to the long-term study of kelp forest ecosystems along the California coast.

-Our members — UC Santa Barbara, UC Santa Cruz, Cal Poly Humboldt, and the Vantuna Research Group at Occidental College — each based in a different region of California and each with deep experience in marine ecological monitoring.
+Our members — PISCO at UC Santa Barbara, PISCO at UC Santa Cruz, Cal Poly Humboldt, and the Vantuna Research Group at Occidental College — each based in a different region of California and each with deep experience in marine ecological monitoring.
 Together, we maintain a standardized, long-term dataset now covering more than 180 kelp forest sites statewide.

 A Statewide Network, Built for the Long Term